chrisguest75/docker_examples/README.md

 1. onbuild
 1. Signing builds
 1. Build software using qemu and copy it in.
-1. Build something for arm and for x86 and support both inside a single container.
 1. Unpack the filesystem flattened.
 Filesystem view in a single container.
 1. Start a cgroup manually using an unpacked container.
 1. Snaps??